Coronavirus and HIV: the impact of COVID-19

 COVID-19 has drawn attention away from other health priorities, and poses a serious threat to the HIV and TB responses.
 We need to all step up our advocacy to demand access to quality health services and protection of human rights.

-In this hub we have gathered together a pack of resources to guide and support you on COVID-19 advocacy.
+In this hub we have gathered a pack of resources to guide and support you on COVID-19 advocacy.

 Stay up to date